 Running watches come in a variety of price bands brands and functions lists from heart tracking sensors in the wrist and GPS tracking to basic acceleromenter based 'fitness bands'.
 We will give you some of our findings on the best ones and reviews we have found and undertaken by ourselves.

-We are doing an in depth review but 2 months of use has shown this is a great option sitting middle between iWatch and Garmin models costing a lot more and the cheaper fitbits of the world.
-We will review this for swimming but here we talk about the running aspects.
+We are doing an in depth review but 2 months of use has shown this is an option sitting middle between iWatch and Garmin models costing a lot more and the cheaper fitbits of the fit band world.
+We will review this for swimming too (it covers multisports) but here we talk about the running aspects.
 Dissapointingly you will need to still take your phone with you if you want to get distance and pace read back to you as you run.
 I find this works well with my iphone and the samsung native exercise app.
 You can use Map My Run too.
 What you can't do is use multiple apps at once.
 Battery life is also just about ok but you will need to charge it somewhat daily in the magnetic cradle.